coha-it/dr-oliver-haas.de/wp-content/plugins/supreme-modules-for-divi/readme.txt

 Divi Builder >= version 2.1
 PHP version >= 5.6

+**Is this plugin free?**

+Yes!
+Divi Supreme is absolutely free.
+There is no hidden charge.
+However if you would like to support our developement, we do have a pro version of Divi Supreme that has even more Divi features, modules and extensions.

+**What if I update to Pro version?**
+Your existing modules/content will work with pro version.
+So you won't lose any content/work.

 == Changelog ==
+= 1.7.6.6 – 12.10.2019 =
+* Fixed: Typing Module Main Text Alignment.
+* Enhanced: Caldera Forms Module padding rendering on both Visual Builder and frontend.
+* Rewrote/Fixed: Caldera Forms Module Title Text CSS selector from h1 to h6.

+= 1.7.6.5 – 09.10.2019 =
+* Enhanced: Supreme Button Module Separator Text Styling and Overall rendering on both Visual Builder and Frontend.

+= 1.7.6.4 – 08.10.2019 =
+* Added: Responsive Options to Divi Supreme Button Module’s Alignment.
+* Enhanced: Divi Supreme Button Module render method on both Visual Builder and Frontend.
+* Fixed: Remove Separator Text on Visual Builder.
+* Fixed: Text (Dark/Light) on Supreme Button Module.

+= 1.7.6.3 - 06.10.2019 =
+* Enhanced: Icon List Module hover padding method on frontend.

+= 1.7.6.2 - 04.10.2019 =
+* Fixed: Visual Builder Error when using Divi Icon List Module due to spilt.

+= 1.7.6.1 - 04.10.2019 =
+* Fixed: Styles Reset when using Divi Icon List Module in visual builder.

+= 1.7.6 - 04.10.2019 =
+* Added: Divi Icon List Module.

+= 1.7.5 - 27.09.2019 =
+* Enhanced: HTML special characters are allowed now.
+* Renamed: Typing Text to Main Text.
+* Moved: Typing Cursor Color option to Typing Styles.

+= 1.7.4 - 02.09.2019 =
+* Fixed: Caldera Forms undefined props.

+= 1.7.3 - 02.09.2019 =
+* Fixed: Caldera Forms select background color not rendering.
+* Enhanced: Divi template output.

+= 1.7.2 - 22.08.2019 =
+* Fixed: Facebook Comments Module not rendering in Visual Builder due empty URL.

+= 1.7.1 - 17.08.2019 =
+* Added: “Remove All Data on Uninstall” (Related to Divi Supreme Settings) Option in the Divi Supreme Settings page.
+* Added: Search No Result template to Divi Templates.
+* Fixed: Footer not showing up on 404 page when using Show on 404 Page Option.
+* Fixed: Unnecessary empty HTML p and br Tag on Footer.
+* Fixed: Footer not showing up on search no result page.
+* Enhanced: Echo method for Divi Template Posts.
+* Enhanced: 404 template.
+* Enhanced: Divi Supreme Settings Page.

+= 1.7 - 13.08.2019 =
+* Fixed: template_include wrong output causes site to break.

+= 1.6.9 - 13.08.2019 =
+* Fixed: Blank pages when using version 1.6.8.

+= 1.6.8 - 13.08.2019 =
+* Fixed: WordPress default login url slug when using 404 - Using template_include for custom 404 template.

+= 1.6.7 - 13.08.2019 =
+* Fixed: Divi footer template for 404 page.
+* Enhanced: 404 redirect template.
+* Added: Divi Templates - Show or Hide Custom Footer for 404 page.

+= 1.6.6 - 04.08.2019 =
+* Fixed: Divi templates assigned to footer when using post/page blank template.
+* Added: Show or Hide Custom Footer on Blank Template option in Divi Templates.

+= 1.6.5 - 24.07.2019 =
+* Fixed: var_dump output when using Caldera Forms module.
+* Fixed: Divi Supreme Flipbox item text alignment on Visual Builder – Default should be left.
+* Enhanced: Divi Supreme Flipbox conditional rules for icon and image on Visual Builder.

+= 1.6.4 - 16.07.2019 =
+* Fixed: Remove et_pb_post css class on divi templates that causes white space on the bottom.
+* Changed: Activation plugin name to Divi Supreme.

 = 1.6.3 - 19.06.2019 =
 * Added: Divi Business Hours Module.
 * Fixed: Price List module echoing out class name on the frontend.